giselarua/giselarua.github.io/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-  - course: PhD in Economics/ASNFLAKSNGDSJB
+  - course: PhD in Economics
     institution: University of California, Berkeley﻿﻿
     year: 2012